What is it Traditional Tantra Yoga?

 Any sign of the manifestation of the divine grace, which is indispensable to reaching the state of supreme spiritual freedom is closely connected to Shiva.
 Therefore, we may even say that Shaivism can be found in any place where a strong, authentic spiritual tradition flourished.

 Mukta Tantra Yoga is not to get lost into systems, philosophies and history, rather using their wisdom to express who we truly are.

-Therefore, Mukta teaches the essence of Tantra and not focusing on a particular school or thought, or recommending or referring to any particular book, rather helping to read one’s own book.
+Therefore, Mukta teaches the essence of Eastern Tantric mysticism and not focusing on a particular school or thought, or recommending or referring to any particular book, rather helping to read one’s own book.
 It is based on direct self-inquiry and Mukta will try his best to support you on your journey without converting you in to new beliefs without any logical or scientific ground.